Agile Methodology Basics

-Agile is a project management concept developed to provide project managers with a more flexible and efficient way to get products to market faster.
-The meaning of agile is the ability to move quickly and easily.
+Agile is a project management approach developed as a more flexible and efficient way to get products to market.
+The word ‘agile’ refers to the ability to move quickly and easily.
 Therefore, an Agile approach enables project teams to adapt faster and easier compared to other project methodologies.

-Many of today’s projects have so many unknowns that a traditional project management methodology cannot adequately handle.
-This makes it difficult to successfully document requirements and adapt to changes throughout the project.
+Many of today’s projects have more unknowns than a traditional project management methodology can adequately handle.
+This uncertainty makes it challenging to document requirements and adapt to changes successfully.

-This guide will help you understand the Agile methodology basics so that you can understand which projects will benefit from an Agile approach and how to implement one successfully.
+This guide will explain the Agile methodology, which projects will benefit from an Agile approach, and how to implement one effectively.

-Agile methodology is an approach to project management that uses 4 key pillars and 12 principles to organize projects.
-Here’s an Agile methodology overview for everything you need to know about this approach.
+Agile methodology is an approach to project management that uses four values and 12 principles to organize projects.

 - Individuals and interactions over processes and tools